A Magical Ice Castle in New Hampshire

 Fun in the Castle

-This winter there are 4 outdoor Ice Castles to visit across the United States.
+This winter there are four outdoor Ice Castles to visit across the United States.
 There is the Ice Castle in Midway, Utah which opens January 25th; Stratton Vermont which opened January 17th; Eden Prarie, Minnesota which opened January 9th and Lincoln, New Hampshire, which also opened January 9th (when all photos in this post were taken).

 Twelve sculptors spent three weeks working on the Lincoln Ice Castle prior to opening night.
 Because of unseasonably warm weather over Christmas, several days of work unfortunately melted away, but the builders weren’t deterred.
 We spoke with one sculptor on opening night, an environmental planning student from Plymouth, New Hampshire who was working on an ice tower that wasn’t yet completed.
 His plan was to have a waterfall flow down from the beautiful tower.
 “We’ll continue building here as long as the cold weather allows us” Brian said, “For probably around two more months.”